-- 2 lbs chicken cooked and shredded, I used a mix of light and dark meat
+- 2 pounds chicken cooked and shredded, I used a mix of light and dark meat

 - 3 cups cooked beans of your choice I used a cup each of white beans, black beans and pinto beans (feel free to use 2 cans of whichever beans you like best for the same amount total)